 Just because you are paying a lot for clothing does not mean it is of good quality fabrics.

 Brands you use to love?
-Did you noticed fabrics are compromised due to fast fashion competition?
+Did you notice fabrics are compromised due to fast fashion competition?

 Every Little Action Helps?